Rational approximations on toric varieties: Geometric preliminaries

+is a rational curve.
+The image of its class under $f$ in \eqref{eq:exactseqstr2} is $(a_\rho)_{\rho\in\triangle(1)}$.
+This establishes the equivalence between (1) and (2).

-The third equivalence can be seen as a description of universal torsors for toric varieties (see Section \ref{se:Sectiontorsor} below) over rational function fields of one variable.
-It is also a particular case the \emph{functoriality of toric varieties} due to Cox \cite{Cox-tohoku}.
+The equivalence between (1) and (3) can be seen as a description of universal torsors for toric varieties (see Section \ref{se:Sectiontorsor} below) over rational function fields of one variable.
+It is also a particular case of the \emph{functoriality of toric varieties} due to Cox \cite{Cox-tohoku}.
 We refer to \cite[\S1.2]{BourquiFourier} for a presentation. \end{proof}

-Since every effective divisor is linearly equivalent to one with support on the boundary \cite[\S3.4 Proposition]{Fulton}, the cone of pseudo-effective divisors is generated by boundary divisors: